Skip to main content

 Willful violation

 A violation that exposes employees to harm that the employer intentionally and knowingly commits is classified as a willful violation.
 To cite a willful violation, the investigator must collect evidence that the employer is aware a hazardous condition exists, knows the condition violates a standard or other obligation of the OSH Act and does not make a reasonable effort to eliminate it.
-Penalties of up to $156,259 may be proposed for each willful violation.
-The minimum willful penalty is $11,162 for employers with more than 50 employees; $5,000 for employers with 50 or fewer employees.
+Penalties of up to $161,323 may be proposed for each willful violation.
+The minimum willful penalty is $11,524 for employers with more than 50 employees.
+Employers with 50 or fewer employees and any type of willful violation will be assessed an adjusted willful penalty of not less than $11,524.
 No credits will be given for good faith on a willful violation.

 Repeated violation